 The primary reason to use any extender is of course to gain a longer focal length/narrower angle of view from a lens – to frame the subject more tightly.
 Here is an example of the focal length increase provided by the 1.4x and 2x extenders.

-Use of a 1.4x extender (any brand or model of them) decreases/narrows your lens' max aperture setting by 1 stop - allowing at most 1/2 as much light into the exposure.
-The lens aperture still opens to the same physical diameter, but the ratio of the aperture opening to the focal length is reduced - by 1 stop.
-So, pick your lens' maximum aperture opening from the following list and understand that it will shift one value to the right when any 1.4x extender is attached: f/2.0, f/2.8, f4.0, f/5.6, f/8.0.
+Use of a 1.4x extender (any brand or model of them) decreases/narrows your lens' max aperture setting by 1 stop – allowing at most 1/2 as much light into the exposure.
+The lens aperture still opens to the same physical diameter, but the ratio of the aperture opening to the focal length is reduced – by 1 stop.
+So, pick your lens' maximum aperture opening from the following list and understand that it will shift one value to the right when any 1.4x extender is mounted behind it: f/2.0, f/2.8, f4.0, f/5.6, f/8.0, f/11.

 Shooting with the Canon EF 1.4x III Extender mounted results in reduction of autofocus speed.
 According to Chuck Westfall (Canon USA): "As with previous EF Extenders, usage of Series III EF Extenders lowers AF drive speed to improve AF performance.
 When Extender EF 1.4X III is used, AF drive speed is reduced by 50%.
 When Extender EF 2X III is used, AF drive speed is reduced by 75%.
 This may seem like a drawback, but in reality subject tracking performance remains quite high when Series III Extenders are used with IS II lenses.
 This is due to improvements in AF precision made possible by the new microcomputer in the extenders."

-With good lenses mounted, I'm not having any trouble with 1.4x III-slowed AF speed - it is very hard to even notice the difference from the bare lens.
+With good lenses mounted, I'm not having any trouble with 1.4x III AF speed.
 AF is always going to be more challenged if you are shooting in very low light, shooting fast-approaching close subjects and/or using a slow-focusing lens.

 The biggest downside to using an extender, in my opinion, is the image quality reduction it causes.
-Because the Canon EF 1.4x III Extender is multiplying the aberrations/flaws of the lens it is mounted behind by 1.4x and because there are now 7 additional lenses for light to pass through, reduced image quality should be expected.
+Because the Canon EF 1.4x III Extender is magnifying the aberrations/flaws of the lens it is mounted behind by 1.4x and because there are now 7 additional lens elements for light to pass through, some reduced image quality should be expected.
 Perhaps the biggest surprise is how little the degradation is.

 The image quality of lenses varies from model to model; and therefore, the optical results of the various with-extender combinations also vary.
 A great lens will typically produce the best image quality when used with the 1.4x and the best way to see how specific extender+lens combinations perform is by using the ISO 12233 Resolution Chart Tool.
 All current extender-compatible lenses have ISO 12233 chart results from the with-extender combinations available (select the with-extender focal length value).
 Compare the native maximum focal length to the extended focal length to see the optical change from the combination.